IlusionDev/nextjs-sitemap-generator/README.md

 #### Usage with `getStaticPaths`

 If you are using `next@^9.4.0`, you may have your site configured with getStaticPaths to pregenerate pages on dynamic routes.
-To add those to your sitemap, you need to load the BUILD_ID file into your config whilst excluding fallback pages:
+To add those to your sitemap, you need to load the BUILD_ID file into your config to reach the generated build directory with statics pages inside, whilst excluding everything that isn't static pages: